Marie-Chantal Toupin

 Marie-Chantal Toupin (born July 14, 1971) is a Quebec singer.
-She has released a number of albums of pop and soft rock music.
+She has released a number of pop and soft rock music albums.
 Toupin has sold over 300,000 albums in Canada and has had two albums certified platinum.

 Early life

 Toupin was born in Montreal, Quebec, growing up in the city's Rosemont neighbourhood.

 Career

 Toupin released her first album, Apres Tout, in 1997, and followed this soon after with a self-titled album.

 Toupin released Maudit bordel in 2003, and toured in Quebec to support the album, which was a 2004 Juno Award nominee for Francophone Album of the Year.
 In 2004, she sang at the Foire Brayonne music festival in Edmundston, New Brunswick.

 Toupin's 2005 album Non-Negociable was certified platinum; a second edition was released in 2007.

 Toupin left her manager Eduardo Da Costa, and after working independently and then with the Musicor label, returned to him in 2008; the result was an album of soft rock, À distance, in 2009.
 That same year she released an album of Christmas music, and in 2010 her sixth album, Premier baiser.
 Her album À ma manière : onze grands succès, released in 2012, was a collection of songs which had won Quebec's Félix Award.

 In 2015, Toupin was criticized in the media for making racist comments on her Facebook page; this led the producers of the Pixcom home renovation television show "Flip de filles" to remove her as co-host.

 In 2021 she was a competitor in the Quebec edition of Big Brother Célébrités, but voluntarily withdrew after getting drunk and making comments against other competitors which were widely perceived as racist and homophobic.